stefanoborini/stefanoborini.github.io/_posts/2019-07-04-keybow-pimoroni-keyboard-installation-hacks-fixes-and-multitab-support.md

 ## Fixing occasional reboot, and "frozen" or "stuck button" behavior.

 The first problem I found had to do with occasional reboots, especially when touching the keyboard on the side of the top part, and occasional weird behavior as if the keyboard was stuck and was not accepting any button press, or like one button was constantly pressed.
-I found out that the root cause for all these problems boil down to poor clearance on the button boards: a metal pillar is supposed to rest on a hole to provide structural support, using a nut as a spacer.
-Unfortunately, the nut is made of metal and thus conductive, and connects the button contacts.
+I found out that the root cause for all these problems boils down to poor clearance on the button boards: a metal pillar is supposed to rest on a hole to provide structural support, using a nut as a spacer.
+Unfortunately, the nut is made of metal and thus conductive, and bridges the button contacts.

 ![image]({{ site.url }}/assets/images/2019/07/04/nut.jpg)